UW rescinds job offer as incoming administrator is charged with domestic violence

-The University of Washington rescinded a job offer from its incoming deputy director of Title IX after he was charged with assault in another state for a domestic-violence incident.
+The University of Washington rescinded a job offer from its incoming deputy Title IX coordinator after he was charged with assault in another state for a domestic-violence incident.

 In that role, Dennis F. Amoateng would have been in charge of overseeing the university office that investigates reports of discrimination, including domestic violence.

-Note: This post has been updated to reflect that the position is deputy Title IX coordinator, not director.